bilalshah07/coincidence_counting_fpga/README.md

 **Test benches:** These files are to simulate the circuitry defined by the source codes.
 User-defined dummy signals can be input to the simulated circuitry, and the output can be observed to confirm the expected behavior.

-In case of any confusion, feel free to reach out.
+In case of any confusion, feel free to reach out at bilal.samurai@gmail.com